hijmpan/gs-detection/README.md

 ## Description
 The code detects the Gulf Stream path using SST latitudinal gradient and produces the figures and diagnostics reported in the paper.
+Core detection routines are provided as a Python module (gs_detection.py), with a Jupyter Notebook illustrating the workflow.

 ## Requirements